 This London oil painting captures the beauty of the river Thames and awe-inspiring architecture of the city of London.

 Signed by the Artist

 London Oil Painting Artist

 British painter, Richard P. Cook, RBA (Royal Society of British Artists) has travelled extensively seeking beauty in the light, colour and variation of landscapes, both natural and manmade.
 Born in the fishing town of Grimsby, marine and maritime subjects often thread through his work.
 He studied painting and sculpture at Grimsby, and later Maidstone College of Art.
 Richard was then invited to complete his post-graduate studies at the Royal Academy schools, London.

 Richard’s early work won acclaim and earned him a Richard Ford travelling scholarship to Spain, an E.T Greenshields travelling scholarship and the David Murray landscape award, amongst others.
 Richard has been a member of the Royal Society of British Artists for 40 years.
-His work features portraiture and famous landscapes such as this London oil painting.
+His work features portraiture and famous landscapes.
 Richard’s work is well-represented in private collections in the UK and abroad.
 His portraiture has been included in exhibitions for the Royal Portrait Society at the Mall Galleries and at the National Portrait Gallery.